 Neither this Base Information Memorandum nor any Pricing Supplement constitute an offer to sell or the solicitation of an offer to buy any Notes in any jurisdiction to any person to whom it is unlawful to make the offer or solicitation in such jurisdiction.
 The distribution of this Base Information Memorandum and the offer or sale of Notes may be restricted by law in certain jurisdictions.
 The Bank, the Arranger and the Dealers do not represent that this Base Information Memorandum may be lawfully distributed, or that any Notes may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
-In particular, no action has been taken by the Bank, the Arranger or the Dealers which is intended to permit a public offering of any Notes or distribution of this Base Information
+In particular, no action has been taken by the Bank, the

-Memorandum in any jurisdiction where action for that purpose is required.
+Arranger or the Dealers which is intended to permit a public offering of any Notes or distribution of this Base Information Memorandum in any jurisdiction where action for that purpose is required.
 Accordingly, no Notes may be offered or sold, directly or indirectly, and neither this Base Information Memorandum nor any advertisement or other offering material may be distributed or published in any jurisdiction, except under circumstances that will result in compliance with any applicable laws and regulations.
 This Base Information Memorandum may only be used for the purposes for which it has been published.
 Persons into whose possession this Base Information Memorandum or the Notes may come must inform themselves about, and observe any such restrictions on the distribution of this Base Information Memorandum and the offering and sale of Notes.
-In particular, there are restrictions on the distribution of this Base Information Memorandum and the offer or sale of Notes in the United States, see "Plan of Distribution-Selling Restrictions" and "Transfer and Transfer Restrictions."
+In particular, there are restrictions on the distribution-Selling Restrictions" and "Transfer and Transfer Restrictions."

 The rating of certain Series of Notes to be issued under the Program may be specified in the relevant Pricing Supplement.
 Whether or not each credit rating applied for in relation to a relevant Series of Notes will be issued by a credit rating agency established in the European Union (the "EU") and registered under Regulation (EC) No. 1060/2009, as amended (the "CRA Regulation") will be specified in the relevant Pricing Supplement.
 In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EU and registered under the CRA Regulation (and such registration has not been withdrawn or suspended, subject to transitional provisions that apply in certain circumstances).
-A list of registered credit rating agencies is available on the European Securities and Markets Authority ("ESMA") website at www.esma.europa.eu/supervision/credit-rating-agencies/risk (list last updated on October 21, 2022).
+A list of registered credit rating agencies is available on the European Securities and Markets Authority ("ESMA") website at www.esma.europa.eu/credit-rating-agencies/craauthorisation (list last updated on March 27, 2023).